 But that notwithstanding the obstacles, there must always be a way to circumvent these and increase people’s participation in voluntary blood donation in Nigeria.
 Most people are motivated to donate blood only when a relative or close friend is the one affected.
 But this practice should be taken as a routine even when we may not know the patient.

-Now that you have read my first time blood donation experience and the facts surrounding it, I hope you feel motivated enough to go ahead with your own firs experience.
+Now that you have read my first time blood donation experience and the facts surrounding it, I hope you feel motivated enough to go ahead with your own first experience.

 Voluntary blood donation in Nigeria is very important for the growth treatment of patients and the growth of medicine.
 While we wait for scientists to figure out an alternative for hemoglobin and red cells, the best we can do as humans are to be a channel of blood supply to our fellow humans.

-At least, blood is renewed every 120 days, so there is nothing much to loose by giving a pint once in a while.
+At least, blood is renewed every 120 days, so there is nothing much to lose by giving a pint once in a while.